kelvinz/code-notes/courses/spark_docs.md

 The Instagram Music patch should only be connected to the Energy Meter and Audio Analyzer patches or the Audio input in a patch representing Speaker.
 You can't for example use it with audio effect patches like the Reverb or Distortion patches.
 	audio => audio

+*ring modulator patch*
+Use the Ring Modulator patch to create an oscillating sound effect with varying pitches.
+Modulation is often used as an experimental audio effect and is found in many synthesizers.
+	audio + frequency + mix + bypass => audio